 Successful Botulinum Toxin (OnabotulinumtoxinA) Treatment of Hailey-Hailey Disease

-January 2015 | Volume 14 | Issue 1 | Case Report | 68 | Copyright © January 2015
+January 2015 | Volume 14 | Issue 1 | Case Reports | 68 | Copyright © January 2015

 Derek Ho BS,a and Jared Jagdeo MD MSa,b,c

 aDermatology Service, Sacramento VA Medical Center, Mather, CA

 bDepartment of Dermatology, University of California Davis, Sacramento, CA